ClarityNLP/ClarityNLP/docs/algorithms/value_extraction.rst

 Value Relationships
 -------------------

-Clarity can associate queries and values expressed in many different formats:
+ClarityNLP can associate queries and values expressed in many different formats:

 =================================  ==========================================================
 Format                             Example